 Can your pot detect moisture?

 You can’t cook rice without water, which means that having a built-in sensor in your rice cooker that detects when the moisture is running low is essential to preventing dry rice and other unpleasant culinary outcomes.

 As the water in your rice boils down, it will trigger a programmed response in your appliance that will gradually reduce the cooking temperature.

-This, along with the thermal sensors mentioned above, work wonders for people who don’t have the time to babysit their rice as it cooks, and want a solution that allows them to do other things while their food is prepared.
+This, along with the thermal sensors mentioned above, works wonders for people who don’t have the time to babysit their rice as it cooks.

 Have you ever come home to burned rice and a smokey kitchen?
 If you’ve ever owned a rice cooker, the answer is most likely, “no”.

 And the reason behind it is a simple safety mechanism.